That’s the first thing that comes to mind when someone asks me what we’ve learned since our $500K MRR (monthly recurring revenue) milestone.

 The next chart is a list of behavioral traits that also correlate with the DISC graph.
 This part measures 12 different behaviors, and while we don’t tend to hire everyone with the same behaviors, it’s important to notice where the behaviors rank for them.

 For example, in our office, it seems like we’re constantly competing with each other.
-If it’s not over who has the best retention rate or who are managing the highest MRR clients, it’s over Spartan races and the like.
+If it’s not over who has the best retention rate or who is managing the highest MRR clients, it’s over Spartan races and the like.

-So, naturally, we weren’t surprised to see that the Competitive behavior was the highest for the benchmark of behaviors.
+So, naturally, we weren’t surprised to see that Competitive behavior was the highest for the benchmark of behaviors.